Current status of the light neutralino thermal dark matter in the phenomenological MSSM: Dark Matter constraints

 The result for the simplified scenario makes it clear that the relic density and the recent LZ limit strongly constrain the coupling and mass plane of the DM when it connects to the SM particles through a Higgs portal.
 Therefore, even in a BSM theory like pMSSM, where we have a wide range of input parameters, the parameter space is equally constrained.
 The {\it right} panel of Fig.\,\ref{fig:simplified} shows an analogous plot for the $\mu>0$ scenario of pMSSM for heavier Higgsinos ($\mu\gtrsim 850$\,GeV).
 For $\mu<0$ scenario of pMSSM where $|\mu|$ is kept higher than $\sim 850$\,GeV, we get a similar result.
 The key difference that we observe in the pMSSM for large $|\mu|$ is that few points with larger coupling ($g_{\chi h}\sim 0.01-0.025$) are still allowed by the LZ limit, unlike the simplified scenario.
-This is due to a larger variation of $\Gamma_h$ in the pMSSM than in the simplified model as a result of more input parameters in the former.
-These points marginally pass the LZ limit in pMSSM due to a $\sim 5$\% change in the width which lowers the relic density by the same amount, thereby reducing $\xi$.
-However, the constraints on $\Gamma_h$ from Higgs signal strength measurements do not allow it to vary from the SM prediction by a large fraction, which limits its effect on our results.
+This is partly due to the larger variation of the Higgs boson mass in the pMSSM scan, while in the simplified model, it is fixed to 125\,GeV.
+Indeed a tighter constraint on the Higgs boson mass in the pMSSM affects slightly the range of allowed values for both the coupling and the mass difference $M_h-2M_{\tilde{\chi}_1^0}$ as will be discussed in Fig.\,\ref{fig:sigmaSI_higgsmass}.
+Moreover, even for the same Higgs boson mass, coupling and DM mass, the total width of the Higgs boson in the pMSSM is different than in the simplified model due to the higher order corrections in $\Gamma(h\rightarrow b\bar{b})$ coming from $\Delta m_b$ corrections\,\cite{Carena:1999py,Hall:1993gn,Guasch:2003cv,Dawson:2011pe}.
+Therefore, some of the points with larger couplings marginally pass the LZ limit in the pMSSM because the smaller width implies a lower value for the relic density, thereby reducing $\xi$.
+However, the constraints from the Higgs signal strength measurements do not allow $\Gamma_h$ to deviate significantly from the SM prediction, which limits its effect on our results.